Indonesian Light Strike Vehicle

-The Indonesian Light Strike Vehicle (ILSV) is a family of light military vehicles produced by J-Forces, under PT Jala Berikat Nusantara Perkasa.
+The Indonesian Light Strike Vehicle (ILSV) or J-Forces Hurricane for export markets is a family of light military vehicles produced by J-Forces, under PT Jala Berikat Nusantara Perkasa.
 This vehicle was first introduced at Indo Defense 2014.

 Design

 The ILSV is basically a 4×4 multirole tactical vehicle built from the Toyota Hilux Generation VII chassis.
 Apart from the chassis, other components taken from the Toyota Hilux are the engine, drivetrain and legs.
 The legs are only changed as needed, especially in the shock absorber without a suspension lift kit.

 With the adoption of engines from existing vehicles, it is considered to make it easier in terms of spare parts and maintenance.
 Although the chassis adopts existing vehicles, the ILSV is an ideal vehicle to support combat missions.

 The chassis and body frame are welded together.
 The body construction is implanted by being welded without any body rubber and bolts that unite the chassis and body.
 Essentially this vehicle turned into a monocoque construction.
 The pillars that form the structure of this vehicle consist of hollow and seamless tubes.
 The weight of the soft top variant of ILSV is estimated at 3.5 tons.